Homosexuality in modern sports: Canada

-Canada is home to a large LGBT sports community, having hosted the inaugural World OutGames in 2006.
-Local organizations like Équipe Montréal, represent LGBT sport within their respective cities.
+Canada is home to a large LGBTQ sports community, having hosted the inaugural World OutGames in 2006.
+Local organizations like Équipe Montréal, represent LGBTQ sport within their respective cities.
 There is also OutSport Toronto and Team Vancouver.
 The first North America Outgames, a gay, lesbian, bisexual and trans-gendered sports and culture event, were held in Calgary, Alberta, Canada, from April 1 to 8, 2007.

-Canada was also a leader in creating the Pride House facilities for LGBT athletes at sporting events, organizing the first-ever Olympic Pride House when Vancouver hosted the 2010 Winter Olympics.
+Canada was also a leader in creating the Pride House facilities for LGBTQ athletes at sporting events, organizing the first-ever Olympic Pride House when Vancouver hosted the 2010 Winter Olympics.
 Similarly, Toronto's Pride House during the 2015 Pan American Games was the first time a Pride House facility was available at the Pan Ams.
-At the 2018 Olympic Games in South Korea, the Canadian athletes' pavilion also doubled as a Pride House for all LGBT athletes at the games regardless of nationality, due to South Korean organizers' reluctance to organize a Pride House of their own.
+At the 2018 Olympic Games in South Korea, the Canadian athletes' pavilion also doubled as a Pride House for all LGBTQ athletes at the games regardless of nationality, due to South Korean organizers' reluctance to organize a Pride House of their own.

 In December 2013, The 519 received Toronto City Council approval to build a sports and recreation centre focused on sport inclusion.
-Once built, the new centre will provide a home to Toronto's over 6,000 LGBT sport participants.
+Once built, the new centre will provide a home to Toronto's over 6,000 LGBTQ sport participants.

+In December 2014, Canadian skater Eric Radford publicly came out as gay in an interview with the LGBTQ publication Outsports.
+In doing so, he became the first competitive figure skater ever to come out at the height of his career, rather than waiting until he was near or past retirement; at the 2015 World Figure Skating Championships, Radford and Meagan Duhamel’s gold medal win in pairs skating made him the first openly gay figure skater ever to win a medal at that competition.
+In 2018, as part of the Canadian team he became the first openly gay man to have won a gold medal at any Winter Olympics.